 - Listen to what they say, allowing them time to explain in their own words what’s happened.

 - Reassure them that they can say anything to you.
 Encourage them to write it down, or even text you, if they find it hard to say it out loud.

-- Let them know it’s not their fault, that they have done nothing wrong, and that nobody will think any the worse of them for what has happened.
+Let them know it’s not their fault, that they have done nothing wrong, and that nobody will think any the worse of them for what’s happened.